Cointegration with Occasionally Binding Constraints: Unit roots and nonlinear cointegration: heuristics

-In developing the CKSVAR with unit roots, we shall find it necessary to depart from the familiar classification of processes according to their orders of integration, since the nonlinearity in the model generally prevents it from generating series that are difference stationary.
+In developing the CKSVAR with unit roots, we shall find it necessary to depart from the usual classification of processes according to their orders of integration, since the nonlinearity in the model generally prevents it from generating series that are difference stationary.
 This is an issue commonly encountered in regime-switching cointegration models: see e.g.\ the discussion in \citet[pp.~816f.]{GP06OBES}, where this motivates the definition of the `order of summability' of a time series, and the allied notion of `co-summability' as a generalisation of linear cointegration (\citealp{BRG14JoE}, pp.\ 335f.).
 While those concepts could well be applied to the CKSVAR, the following properties, which may be more easily verified, will suffice for our purposes. \begin{defn} Let $\{w_{t}\}_{t\in\naturals}$ be a random sequence taking values in $\reals^{p}$.
-We say that $\{w_{t}\}$ is: \begin{enumerate} \item \emph{$\ast$-stationary}, denoted $w_{t}\sim I^{\ast}(0)$, if $\sup_{1\leq t\leq n}\smlnorm{w_{t}}=o_{p}(n^{1/2})$; or \item \emph{$\ast$-integrated} (\emph{of order one}), denoted $w_{t}\sim I^{\ast}(1)$, if $n^{-1/2}w_{\smlfloor{n\lambda}}\wkc\ell(\lambda)$ on $D_{\reals^{p}}[0,1]$, where $\ell$ is a non-degenerate process; \end{enumerate} and analogously for subvectors (and individual elements) of $\{w_{t}\}$. \end{defn} \saveexamplex{}
+We say that $\{w_{t}\}$ is: \begin{enumerate}[itemsep=2pt,topsep=3pt] \item \emph{$\ast$-stationary}, denoted $w_{t}\sim I^{\ast}(0)$, if $\sup_{1\leq t\leq n}\smlnorm{w_{t}}=o_{p}(n^{1/2})$; or \item \emph{ $\ast$-integrated} (\emph{of order one}), denoted $w_{t}\sim I^{\ast}(1)$, if $n^{-1/2}w_{\smlfloor{n\lambda}}\wkc\ell(\lambda)$ on $D_{\reals^{p}}[0,1]$, where $\ell$ is a non-degenerate stochastic process with continuous sample paths; \end{enumerate} and analogously for subvectors (and individual elements) of $\{w_{t}\}$. \end{defn} The preceding relates to the discussion of `cointegration' in \citet{MW13JoE}, who consider a model with linear cointegration in which the common trends belong to a broad class of processes satisfying a weak convergence criterion (see their eq.\ (2)), which includes strict $I(1)$ and local-to-unity models as special cases, so that the vector of time series generated by the model is $I^{\ast}(1)$ as defined above.
+The bounded unit root processes of \citet{Cav05ET} also provide an example of a series that converges weakly upon standardisation by $n^{-1/2}$, and so are $I^{\ast}(1)$, but not $I(1)$.